-For the Fall and Spring semesters, the full-time regular study load is fifteen credit hours.
+For the Fall and Spring semesters, the full-time regular study load is fifteen credit hours or as specified in the study plan.
 For the Summer session, the maximum load is six credit hours.

-Under exceptional conditions students may increase their study load to eighteen credit hours in the Fall and Spring semesters, and to nine credit hours in the Summer session if:
+Under exceptional conditions students may increase their study load to 21 credit hours in the Fall and Spring semesters, and to nine credit hours in the Summer session if: